jon94/Datadog-SG-Labs/datadog-101-docker-and-monitors/dd-101-docker-and-monitors.md

     - Threshold Monitor using APM Metrics
       - Understand how to edit monitors
     - Monitor Variables, Notifications
-    - Set up Monitor Dependencies and Datadog API
+    - Set up dependencies between Monitors and Datadog API
+  - **Datadog Workflow Automation**
+    - Familiar with Datadog Workflow Automation

 ## How to use this?
 ### 1. Start the Lab